QuestionMark-Games/The-Trail/README.md

 # The Trail
 A new minecraft RPG world by QuestionMark Games.
-Coming September.
+Coming June 2026.